 Current literature reports that Human Papillomavirus (HPV) is found in the majority of sexually active people at some point during their life.
 There are more than 130 types of known HPV with 20 HPV types identified as cancer-related.
 HPV-related cervical dysplasia rates are only known in women since men are not screened outside of research protocols.
 HPV 16 and 18 are the most commonly found HPV in invasive cervical cancer.
 Population-based HPV prevalence studies show that the greatest prevalence of high-risk HPV occurs in the young adult period before 25 years of life and cervical cancer death peaks in the middle age period of 40 to 50 years of life.
 Studies have shown that HPV-related cervical disease in women younger than 25 years old is largely self-limiting.
 However, those with co-infection may be less likely to have spontaneous clearance and progress to cancer.
-Risks factors for HPV and cervical cancer include age at first intercourse, multiple sexual partners, smoking, herpes simplex, HIV, and oral contraceptive use.
+Risks factors for HPV and cervical cancer include age at first intercourse, multiple sexual partners, smoking, herpes simplex, HIV, co-infection with other genital infections, and oral contraceptive use.
 HPV is transmitted by skin to skin contact including during sexual intercourse, hand to genital organ contact, and oral sex.

 Globally, there are more than 500,000 new cases of cervical cancer annually.
 Approximately 250,000 women die of cervical cancer annually.
-In the United States, about 4000 women die from cervical cancer annually with African Americans and women in low-resource areas having a much higher mortality rate.HPV, the causative agent, is a sexually-transmitted viral infection.
+In the United States, about 4000 women die from cervical cancer annually with African Americans, Hispanics, and women in low-resource areas having higher disparities in evidenced-based care and a much higher mortality rate.HPV, the causative agent, is a sexually transmitted viral infection.
 Cervical cancer mortality is higher among women who have not been screened in the last five years and those women without consistent follow-up post identification of a pre-cancerous lesion.
 Trends continue to show that women with the highest risk of mortality may be less likely to receive a vaccination that could potentially prevent cervical cancer.

 HPV is the causative agent in cervical cancer.
 More than 75 percent of cases are due to high-risk HPV 16 and 18.
 Although there are more than a half million cases of HPV identified annually, most are low-grade infections and will spontaneously resolve within two years.
 Progression of high-grade lesions and cancer are seen in the presence of other carcinogenic factors such as listed above.